 Virtual sports are computer-simulated sporting events.
 People can wager on the simulated games and then watch a livestream of the events at Pennsylvania Lottery retailers offering monitor games.

-The Pennsylvania Lottery says Virtual Sports will launch under the name Xpress Sports by the Pennsylvania Lottery in summer 2018.
-Two Inspired Entertainment Virtual Sports products will be the first to launch in PA, including Stock Car Racing and 1st Down Virtual Football.
+The Pennsylvania Lottery says Virtual Sports launched under the name Xpress Sports by the Pennsylvania Lottery in summer 2018.

 Virtual Sports combine elements of video games, sports betting, and slot machines.